-I write a lot about target markets and choosing a good one (the success of your business relies on it…IMO).
-And I recently wrote an article about the worst-selling Etsy shops, which discusses the downside of creating a product that is too original, which is, there won’t be a big enough market for your products.
+I recently wrote an article about the worst-selling Etsy shops, which discusses the downside of creating a product that is too original, which is, there won’t be a big enough target market for your products.

 So I want to shed a little light on how to know if the market you’re targeting is big enough for you to make the sales you want.